 That was the detailed study of the musical instrument Bassoon, for you.

-If you wish to learn more, explore ipassio’s Online Bassoon Courses that are available and cover different genres.
+If you wish to learn Bassoon, explore ipassio’s online Bassoon lessons that are available and cover different genres.